 - The highest elevation you will reach is Kala Patthar at 5,550m and each day you will be climbing an altitude of 500-600m.

-- And lastly, you will be walking for 5-6 hours every day, so we suggest you prepare yourself for being physically fit.
+- We suggest you prepare yourself for being physically fit.

 How difficult is Everest Base Camp Trek?